tijana-zrnic/tijana-zrnic.github.io/stats357/index.md

 ## Announcements

+- [4/3] We expanded enrollment.
+There are a handful of people still on the waitlist, but I expect everyone will be able to enroll.
 - [4/1] Homework 1 is up!
 It's due on 4/15 EOD.
 - [3/31] Slides for lectures 1 & 2 have been posted on Canvas.
 - Welcome to STATS 357 / MS&E 330!